ohnosec/ZXPrinter/README.md

 In association with [TimexSinclair.com](https://timexsinclair.com/) and in collaboration with the TS-Team.

+## 🔦 What does it do?
+The Pico ZX Printer captures printouts from your Sinclair/Timex computer and stores them internally.
+These printouts can then be viewed, downloaded, and printed from your PC using a web app.
+The printouts can also be copied to an SD card for long term storage or transfer.

+As well as the basic function of capturing printouts from your Sinclair/Timex computer, it also supports direct printing without any host PC.
+A printer can be connected to the Pico ZX Printer with a serial or parallel cable.
+Or it can print over the network to a network enabled printer.
+This makes it completley standalone and a direct replacement for a ZX Printer or TS2040 printer.

+### List of features:

+- View printouts in a web browser
+- Print to a printer on your PC from the web browser
+- Print to a serial or parallel printer with support for:
+  - Epson compatible dot matrix printer
+  - Thermal receipt printer
+- Print to a network printer with support for:
+  - Epson inkjet printer
+- Download printouts as image files in PNG, JPEG, or BMP format
+- Converts printouts to text
+- Converts printouts of program listings (LLIST) to ZMakebas
+- Can be connected over USB, or without cables, over a WIFI network
+- Store and manage printouts on an SD card
+- Self-host the web app on the Pico ZX Printer, or your PC

 ## 🔧 Getting started
 The Pico ZX Printer is made up of two parts, the web app, and the backend that runs on the Pico ZX Printer board.